AnneKGoodfriend/menuGenerator/ReadMe.md

 While using a `for loop` is acceptable, as of ES5 we can do the same thing in a much cleaner and more legible way using built-in methods.

-Click next to learn more about built-in method for arrays.
+Click Next to learn more about built-in method for arrays.

 ---